Improving future society trustworthiness through security research

 Overview

-According to the vision put forward by the Japanese government regarding the future digital society, also known as Society 5.0, the cyber and physical spaces will be tightly integrated to build this human-centered society.
-Moreover, the Internet of Things (IoT) and Cyber Physical Systems (CPS) have already started to become an integral part of our daily life, leading to new challenges and issues regarding their use.
+According to the vision put forward by the Japanese government regarding the future digital society, also known as Society 5.0, the cyber and physical spaces will be tightly integrated to build a human-centered society.
+Given that the Internet of Things (IoT) and Cyber Physical Systems (CPS) have already started to become an integral part of our daily life, new challenges and issues regarding their use arise.

-All these complex conditions place strong requirements regarding the trustworthiness of Society 5.0, and to address these issues our lab focuses on the following key research question: How to ensure the future Society 5.0 is a safe and secure environment?
+These complex conditions place strong requirements regarding the trustworthiness of Society 5.0, and to address these issues our lab focuses on the following key research question: How to ensure that the future Society 5.0 is a safe and secure environment?

-To answer this research question, our activity follows four research directions, as it will be described next.
+To answer this research question, our laboratory pursues four main research directions, as described next.

 Cybersecurity